liza-tennant/liza-tennant.github.io/_publications/2024-10-02-alignment-LLM-agents.md

 title: "Moral Alignment for LLM Agents"
 collection: publications
 permalink: /publication/2024-alignment-LLM-agents
 excerpt: 'We introduce the design of intrinsic reward functions for the moral alignment of LLM agents.
-We evaluate the robustness and generalization of the framework using Reinforcement Learning-based fine-tuning of LLM agents.
+We evaluate the robustness and generalization of the framework using Reinforcement Learning-based fine-tuning of agentic LLM systems in social dilemma environments.
 [Thread on X](https://x.com/liza_karmannaya/status/1846684017757770118)'
 date: 2024-10-01
 venue: Proceedings of the 13th International Conference on Learning Representations (ICLR'25)
 paperurl: 'https://arxiv.org/abs/2410.01639'